danbz/aesthetic-programming/2-Variable Geometry/Readme.md

 [need lockers illustration or sth like this: https://www.mathwarehouse.com/programming/images/pbv-vs-pbr/picture-pass-by-value-vs-reference-how-memory-works-with-locations.png /w] <br>

 Though there are many books use the metaphor of a container to illustrate the concept of variable, the use of lockers is to convey there is an address for each locker.
 Technically speaking, by declaring a variable, it also declares a location/address in which the computer memory can hold the value.
 In short, each variable stores at a block of computer memory which is located inside a physical and concrete memory like RAM.
 Each block has a identification which is called the memory address so that the computer knows where to store it and retrieve it while the program is run.
-As such, software and hardware is not separable, and it is just we can't able to see the inner micro-working of a computer.
+As such, software and hardware is not separable, and it is just we can't able to see the inner micro-working of a computer in handling .

 ## 2.3.1 Why use variables?
 As you learn to program more complex software, you will know it is very common to use variables to store values and data.
-Furthermore, by having a meaningful naming, it gives a sense of how a program is structured to humans.
 More importantly, the value of variables can be changed while a program is run in real-time.
 The earlier variables: mouseX and mouseY may serve the purpose of illustrating the point because the coordinate of the mouse will change according to the movement.
 We will also discuss variable again in the next Chapter with the concept of loop and repetition.

 Another reason is that if you have longer lines of code, it is easier to have all the variables that you have declared for the program as an overview.
 As such you can change the value for testing, for example different size of shapes, but without locating the specific line of code.
 Morever, it is also easier for others to read your code with a well-thought variable name when you have to use it in different parts of your program.

 This leads to the reusability of variables.
-Variables can be used in different functions and more than one function, just like static_size variable in the sample code for drawing both the ellipse and the rectangle.
+Variables can be used in different functions and more than one function (and also as arguments passed to a function subroutine where we will discuss in the next chapter), just like static_size variable in the sample code for drawing both the ellipse and the rectangle.

 ## 2.4 Other functions
 This section is to briefly introduce other new functions in the sample code, in which drawing and designing a emoji requires different decisions, in terms of shapes, color and spaitial composition.